verammaz/LynchCohortPipelines/fastq->bam.md

 ./submit_fastq2bam_for_patient.sh -p <patient_id>  -s <samplesheet.csv>
 ```

-Make sure HOME_DIR is set in the [config](config.sh) file.
+Make sure HOME_DIR is set in your [config](config.sh) file.
 The script will create `$HOME_DIR/Raw/Patient` directory if it doesn't exist, and place all output .bam and .bai files in
 Sample/ and Normal/ subdirectories.

 #### Required arguments: